 The grand celebrations of the festival of Ganesh Utsav lasts for up to 11 days.
 This grand festival of Vinayaka Chaturthi, in the honor of Lord Ganpati, ends on Anant Chaturdashi or on Ganesh Visarjan day.
+The Ganpati 2017 celebration will end on 4th September 2017.

 Before celebrating Vinayagar Chaturthi or Ganesh Chaturthi, let’s first discuss about the legends associated with this festival of Vinayaka Chaturthi.